Namur stilt jousting

 Both teams use jousting stilts, a type of stilts developed in Namur.

-A jouster's aim is to bring down all the jousters from the other team (A fallen stilt walker cannot get back on his stilts).
+A jouster's aim is to bring down all the jousters from the other team.
+(A fallen player cannot get back onto their stilts.)

-On December 16, 2021, Unesco has officially registered the Namur tradition of stilt jousting on the list of the intangible cultural heritage of humanity.
+In 2021, UNESCO officially recognised the tradition as an intangible cultural heritage of humanity.

 History

 The ban of December 8, 1411 is the earliest official document documenting stilt jousting in Namur.
 The lord of Namur banned the practice for people over 13 years.

 Over the centuries, jousting on stilts has been at the center of major popular festivals in Namur.
 The major jousts of the Carnival (17th and 18th centuries) could bring together up to 2000 jousters on stilts.

 Jousting on stilts was also the welcome gift offered by the people of Namur to distinguished visitors.
 This explains why great names in history attended a joust on stilts in Namur, including: